SQream/sqream_docs/guides/operations/installing_studio_on_stand_alone_server.rst

 * :ref:`Access Studio<access_studio_docker_container>`
 * :ref:`Using Docker Container Commands<using_docker_container_commands>`

 .. _install_studio_docker_container:

 Installing SQream Studio in a Docker Container
 ^^^^^^^^^^^^^^^^^^^^^^^
+If you have already installed Docker, you can install SQream Studio in a Docker container.

 **To install Sqream Studio in a Docker container:**

 1. Copy the downloaded image onto the target server.